Natalie Higgins

 Natalie M. Higgins (born July 24, 1988) is an American politician serving in the Massachusetts House of Representatives.
 She is a member of the Democratic Party.
 Natalie is a lifelong Leominster resident, Boston-educated attorney, and former non-profit director and rape crisis counselor.

-She is a graduate of Leominster High School, UMass Amherst and the Northeastern University School of Law.
+She is a graduate of Leominster High School, the University of Massachusetts Amherst and the Northeastern University School of Law.
 As an undergraduate at UMass Amherst, she interned for Jennifer Flanagan, at the time a state representative.
 She was admitted to the Massachusetts Bar in 2014.
-She identifies as openly LGBT.
+She is a member of the LGBT community.

 Political career

 Natalie Higgins was elected to the Massachusetts House of Representatives in November 2016 and sworn in as State Representative for the 4th Worcester District (Leominster) on January 4, 2017, and reelected in 2018, and 2020.

 In the 2019 - 2020 Legislative session, Higgins is the Vice-Chair of the House Committee on Personnel & Administration.